 Your visit here will remind you of Crete’s long and much-disputed past.

-Although small, the museum hosts a rich collection of local Byzantine artifacts, including statues, Venetian coins, jewelry, even tomb inscriptions.
+Although small, the museum hosts a rich collection of local Byzantine artifacts, including statues, Venetian coins, jewelry, and even tomb inscriptions.

 What you will love the most, however, is the ambiance of the place.